X-HACKRAWI/FreeSms/README.md

 ### > For Linux:

-**Notice:**

-git installation methods are not universal and do differ between distributions, so, installing git as per instructions below may not work.
-Please check out how to install `git` for your Linux distribution.
-Commands below provide instructions for Debian-based systems.

 To Send Message Anonymously type the following commands in Linux terminal:
 ```
-sudo apt install git
 git clone https://github.com/X-HACKRAWI/FreeSms.git
 cd FreeSms
 sudo bash Run.sh